Revisiting the Global Electroweak Fit of the Standard Model and Beyond with Gfitter: Introduction

 These considerations led to the development of the generic fitting package {\em Gfitter}~\cite{web}, designed to provide a framework for model testing in high-energy physics.
 Gfitter is implemented in C++ and relies on ROOT~\cite{Brun:1997pa} functionality.
 Theoretical models are inserted as plugin packages, which may be hierarchically organised.
 Tools for the handling of the data, the fitting, and statistical analyses such as toy Monte Carlo sampling are provided by a core package, where theoretical errors, correlations, and inter-parameter dependencies are consistently dealt with.
 The use of dynamic parameter caching avoids the recalculation of unchanged results between fit steps, and thus significantly reduces the amount of computing time required for a fit.

-The first theoretical framework implemented in \Gfitter has been the SM predictions for the electroweak precision observables measured by the LEP, SLC and the Tevatron experiments.
+The first theoretical framework implemented in \Gfitter has been the SM predictions for the electroweak precision observables measured by the LEP, SLC, and the Tevatron experiments.
 State-of-the-art calculations have been used, and -- wherever possible -- the results have been cross-checked against the ZFITTER package~\cite{Arbuzov:2005ma}.
 For the $W$ mass and the effective weak mixing angle, which exhibit the strongest constraints on the Higgs mass through radiative corrections, the full second order corrections are available~\cite{Awramik:2003rn,Awramik:2004ge,Awramik:2006uz}.
 Furthermore, the corrections of order ${\cal O}(\alpha \as^2)$ and the leading three-loop corrections in an expansion of the top-mass-squared ($\mt^2$) are included.
-The full trhee-loop corrections are known in the large $M_H$ limit, however they turn out to be negligibly small \cite{Boughezal:2004ef,Boughezal:2005eb}.
-The partial and total widths of the $Z$ are known to leading order, while for the second order only the leading $\mt^2$ corrections are available~\cite{Bardin:1997xq}.
+The full three-loop corrections are known in the large $M_H$ limit, however they turn out to be negligibly small \cite{Boughezal:2004ef,Boughezal:2005eb}.

+The calculations of the partial and total widths of the $Z$ and of the total width of the $W$ boson have been integrated from the ZFITTER package~\cite{Arbuzov:2005ma,Bardin:1999yd} into the Gfitter subpackage GSM and are co-authored by both groups~\cite{zfittergfitter}.\footnote { Usage of the Gfitter subpackage GSM should include a citation of the ZFITTER package~\cite{Arbuzov:2005ma,Bardin:1999yd}. } It includes up to two-loop electroweak corrections~\cite{Akhundov:1985fc,Arbuzov:2005ma,Bardin:1986fi,Barbieri:1992dq,Fleischer:1993ub,Bardin:1999yd,Degrassi:1994tf,Degrassi:1995mc,Degrassi:1996mg,Degrassi:1999jd,Bardin:1997xq,Bardin:1999ak} and all known QCD corrections~\cite{Arbuzov:2005ma,Bardin:1999yd,Kniehl:1989yc}.
 Among the new developments included in the SM library is the fourth-order (\NNNLO) perturbative calculation of the massless QCD Adler function~\cite{Baikov:2008jh}, contributing to the vector and axial-vector radiator functions in the prediction of the $Z$ hadronic width (and other observables).
 It allows to fit the strong coupling constant with unique theoretical accuracy~\cite{Baikov:2008jh,Davier:2008sk}.